lmhinnel/go-with-vue/README.md

 1. It spins up a PostgreSQL instance container that runs on port `5432`
 2. After the database instance is ready, a small Golang program named newsfeeder gets executed.
 It fetches RSS feeds from NewYork Times and insert the entries into the database.
-3. Lastly, a Golang web server gets spun up after the database AND newsfeeder are either ready or finished.
+3. Lastly, a Golang web server gets spun up after the database AND newsfeeder are ready.

 ### Main front page
 By accessing to `http://localhost:8080/`, we see a list of news articles that were fetched from NewYork Times RSS feed along with Rating for each article which is implemented for this app.